RediSearch/RediSearch/docs/docs/Quick_Start.md

 ## Create an index

-Create an index with fields and weights (default weight is 1.0):
+Use the `FT.CREATE` command to create an index with fields and weights (default weight is 1.0):

 ```sh
 127.0.0.1:6379> FT.CREATE myIdx ON HASH PREFIX 1 doc: SCHEMA title TEXT WEIGHT 5.0 body TEXT url TEXT
 OK
 ```

+Any existing hash documents that have a key prefixed with `doc:` are automatically added to the index at this time.

 ## Add documents

+After you create the index, any new hash documents with the `doc:` prefix are automatically indexed upon creation.

-Add a document to the index:
+Use the `HSET` command to create a new [hash](/docs/manual/data-types/#hashes) document and add it to the index:

 ```sh
 127.0.0.1:6379> HSET doc:1 title "hello world" body "lorem ipsum" url "http://redis.io"